 After your business fails, here’s what you need to do:

-Evaluate asssets.
-Every business, no matter how bad, has some sort of assets.
-Cars, equipment, office space or maybe intellectual property, employees or client base.
-Even if the business is making no money, you still had to have some clients or maybe you’ve worked and had ongoing relationships with different companies.
+Even if the business is making no money, you still had to have some clients, or maybe you’ve worked and had ongoing relationships with different companies.
 Those are still valuable assets.
-Maybe you have an nice commercial lease worked out.
+Maybe you have a nice commercial lease worked out.
 That’s a plus in any buyer’s eyes.

 - Contacting the competition